vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

   * applying and removing coupons from a cart

-Using Vue Storefront allows you to apply promotional coupons to you applicaton and use also third party software to handle that.
-Using `applyCoupon` function you can pass the code for further handling.
+Using Vue Storefront allows you to apply promotional coupons to your application and also use third-party software to handle that.
+Using `applyCoupon` function, you can pass the code for further handling.

 ```js
 <template>